 The Fiscal Year 2018 Budget Support Act of 2017 provides a reduced recordation tax rate, or reduced economic interest in a cooperative unit tax rate to qualified first-time District homebuyers based on their residency status, prior homeownership, eligible property, and income, provided that the entire benefit of the reduced recordation tax rate is allocated to the first-time District homebuyer, as shown on the settlement statement or closing disclosure form.
-The eligible property refers to an improved residential real property, including an economic interest in a cooperative unit, purchased at an amount not to exceed the purchase ceiling of \$625,000 (adjusted annually beginning with real property tax year 2019 and rounded to the next lowest multiple of \$500).
+The eligible property refers to an improved residential real property, including an economic interest in a cooperative unit, purchased at an amount not to exceed the purchase ceiling of \$653,000 in FY 2021 (the ceiling is adjusted annually beginning in 2019 and rounded to the next lowest multiple of \$500).